The Masters: Tiger Woods still listed as a tournament invitee - will he play at Augusta National?

 Phil Mickelson will miss The Masters for the first time since 1994 next month, live on Sky Sports, but could we see Tiger Woods made an unlikely comeback at Augusta National?

-Mickelson's name has been removed from the list of competitors for the opening men's major of the year, with the three-time recipient of the Green Jacket listed as a "past champion not playing" on the tournament's website.
+Mickelson's name was removed last week from the list of competitors for the opening men's major of the year, with the three-time recipient of the Green Jacket listed as a "past champion not playing" on the tournament's website.

 Some 86 players are currently listed as invitees to the 86th edition of The Masters, with Woods still among those down to compete from April 7-10 despite not featuring in an official PGA Tour event since his last Augusta National appearance in November 2020.